delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ### His Vision: The AI-Backed Recipes Maker!

 Look at the concept screen drawn out below—it's got the notes and what you need to get the job done.
 Your instructor understands the vision and can fill in some of the details.
-# Assignment 2: The Business Development Person's 'Vision'

-## Intro

-Your business development person has done it again.
-He has hit the road and pitched a vision for a new project.
-He managed to get just enough funds for four weeks of development time for four to five developers.

-### His Vision: The AI-Backed Recipes Maker!

-Look at the concept screen drawn out below—it's got the notes and what you need to get the job done.
-Your instructor understands the vision and can fill in some of the details.

 ### The Solution Must Be Completely Dockerized!